 We are now seeing the next iteration of these chatbot platforms, such as Charisma.ai, Convai.com, or Inworld.ai, meant to power fully rendered 3D characters, with emotions, and agency, with tools to allow the creator to give these characters goals.
 This is important if they’re going to fit within a game or have a narrative place in advancing the plot forward, versus purely being window dressing.

 One of the most successful generative AI tools at large is Runwayml.com, because it brings together a broad suite of creator tools in a single package.
 Currently there is no such platform serving video games, and we think this is an overlooked opportunity.

 We would love to invest in a solution that features:

 This is an incredible time to be a game creator!
 Thanks in part to the tools described in this blog post, it has never been easier to generate the content needed to build a game—even if your game is as large as the entire planet!

 It’s even possible to one day imagine an entire personalized game, created just for the player, based on exactly what the player wants.
 This has been in science fiction for a long time—like the “AI Mind Game” in Ender’s Game, or the holodeck in Star Trek.
 But with the tools described in this blog post advancing as quickly as they are, it’s not hard to imagine this reality is just around the corner.

 If you are a founder, or potential founder, interested in building an AI for Gaming company, please reach out!
 We want to hear from you!

-Jack Soslow is an Investing Partner with the A16Z GAMES team at Andreessen Horowitz, where he focuses on games infrastructure, AI, and AR/VR.
+Jack Soslow is a partner on the A16Z GAMES team at Andreessen Horowitz, where he focuses on games infrastructure, AI, and AR/VR.